Frequently asked questions

 Due to the Queensland Government state border controls some students may not be able to travel to campus.
 Furthermore, movement and gathering restrictions see website may place some limitations around the campus and in student residences.

-A limited number of rooms for on campus accommodation will be available for the January Semester (211).
+A limited number of rooms for on campus accommodation will be available for the May Semester (212).
 To comply with current health restrictions, single occupancy room with ensuite will be available.
-Single room shared facilities located within buildings 11 and 12 will also be available with reduced student capacity in each corridor.
+Single room shared bathroom facilities located within buildings 11 and 12 will also be available.
 These will be maintained under an increased cleaning regime to comply with COVID-19 guidelines.

 If you have any queries or require further information in relation to student housing please contact

 All international travel for study has been suspended.